Doma16/rag_chain/README.md

 > - `bge-m3` (1.2 GB)

-You can use the app for simple tasks like registration and login **before the downloads are complete**.
+App won't start **before the downloads are complete**.
 Once the models are fully downloaded, you can start using the app normally.

 ---